NKTg-Variable-Inertia/programming-cosmic-dynamics-control-system/README.md

 ## 🌐 Explore the Physics Deeper

 To explore the physical foundations behind NKTg Law in depth, you can visit:

 👉 **[traiphieu.com](https://traiphieu.com)**

----

-## 🔗 Distributed Repository Presence

-Through this distributed presence, the NKTg Law operates not merely as software, but as a persistent, verifiable, and universally accessible system of computational physics — capable of existing, executing, and being validated anywhere in the world, independent of centralized control.

 | Platform | Link |
 |----------|------|